Indonesia seals palm, timber concessions amid forest fires, says ministry | Malay Mail

 The disaster mitigation agency (BNPB) recorded 1,092 hot spots as of today, the highest since the 2015 fires, and at least six provinces on the islands of Sumatra and Borneo have declared an emergency.

-About 200 hectares of land had been sealed in Borneo’s West Kalimantan province, the environment ministry said.
+About 200 hectares (494 acres) of land had been sealed in Borneo’s West Kalimantan province, the environment ministry said.

 Warning letters were also sent to 58 plantation firms with hot spots indicating fire or a high risk of fire, said Rasio Ridho Sani, the ministry’s director general of law enforcement.